alexwailan/rpinecone/README.md

 	$ntips: The number of tips in the tree

+The pinecone function will also export the tree used within the analysis.

 # Output for iTOL
-Using the output from pinecone, there are two functions which can parse the output of the analysis to display on a tree on iTOL.
+Using the output from rPinecone, there are two functions which can parse the output of the analysis to display on a tree on iTOL.
 Below is an example and description.

 	output <- pinecone(tree,5,3)